cascafico/OSM-ItalyFuelStations/README.md

 #### create projects prezzi and anagrafica
 #### apply operations
-since anagrafica reads prezzi, follow the sequence: apply operations in file: prezzi.operations apply operations in file: anagrafica.operations
+since anagrafica reads prezzi, follow the sequence: prezzi.operations: check which timespan is to be removed (./epoch prints 2 months from today) and update prezzi.operations accordingly. apply operations in file: prezzi.operations apply operations in file: anagrafica.operations
 #### convert to json for conflator